slatedocs/slate/source/includes/documentation/_breaking-news.md

 ### Linking to another story

 The breaking news story can be linked to an existing story, or added later.
-Typically, clicking on the breaking news should take you to this story.
-The breaking news API will automatically fetch the latest headline and slug of the linked story.
+Clicking on the breaking news opens the story.
+The breaking news API automatically fetches the latest headline and slug of the linked story.

 ### Story Group